Kaleybar: History

-Hamdallah Mustawfi, writing in mid fourteenth century, mentions Kaleybar as, A village of Azerbaijan, in the woods near a mountain which comprises a fortress.
+Hamdallah Mustawfi, writing in the mid-14 century, mentions Kaleybar as, A village of Azerbaijan, in the woods near a mountain which comprises a fortress.
 Below flows a river.
 The country produces wheat and fruit, and its inhabitants, who are Turks or Mongols, follow the rite of Schafey.

 Kaleybar, perhaps, suffered enormously during Russo-Persian War (1804–13) and Russo-Persian War (1826–28) due to its proximity to the war zone.
 Moreover, through the involvement of Arasbaran tribes in armed conflicts during the Persian Constitutional Revolution, Kaleybar should have experienced a tumultuous period.
 The period has been described in the following books, which are dedicated to the contemporary history of Arasbaran region.